Integrated Anesthesia Associates is a new name but still the same program!

 RN license to practice in the US at the time of application, a Connecticut RN license must be obtained in order to begin the clinical phase.

-Critical care is defined as regular hands-on care of patients with life-threatening pathophysiology, invasive lines, e.g. pulmonary artery catheters and arterial lines, ventilators; continuous ECG monitoring and interpretation, vaso-active infusions.
+Critical care is defined as regular hands-on care of patients with life threatening pathophysiology, invasive lines, e.g. pulmonary artery catheters and arterial lines, ventilators; continuous ECG monitoring and interpretation, vaso-active infusions in an intensive care unit.

 3.0 and above.